Princess Elizabeth of Tooro: Royal life and career

 In 1965, Nigerian co-producer Francis Oladele founded Calpenny Nigeria Limited, the first film production company in Nigeria after independence.
 The American-German-Nigerian production Things Fall Apart was his second film after Kongi's Harvest.
-Things Fall Apart was considered lost for decades until more than 2,000 stills by Stephen Goldblatt, production documents, correspondence, contemporary newspaper clippings, and more were found in a satellite storage of the Deutsche Kinemathek Berlin in 2019.
+Things Fall Apart was considered lost for decades, until more than 2,000 stills by Stephen Goldblatt, production documents, correspondence, contemporary newspaper clippings, and more were found in a satellite storage of the Deutsche Kinemathek Berlin in 2019.
 This led to the development of an extensive research and digitization project on Nigerian film heritage, with exhibitions and screenings in Lagos, Kampala, Abidjan, Accra, and Atlanta, among other places.
-In his essay When The Bullfrog Jumps In The Sun - Why Things Fall Apart is still a very relevant Black film till this day, Lagos-based contemporary artist Mallam Mudi Yahaya describes the complex background of the production.
+In his essay "Why 'Things Fall Apart' is still a very relevant Black film till this day", Lagos-based contemporary artist Mallam Mudi Yahaya describes the complex background of the production.

 In 1971, Obote was overthrown by General Amin, and Elizabeth returned to Uganda.
 Amin's rule was arguably even more repressive than Obote's, with Amin executing and imprisoning many people.
 In 1974, Amin appointed Elizabeth minister of foreign affairs.